CaveSpider1212/Notebook/UMD FALL 2025 SEMESTER/CMSC 132/Hashing, Sets, and Maps.md

 	- `hashFn2()` is the secondary hash function
 - Store data in `hashTable[index]`

+If we want to find what value(s) hash to position $X$ in a hash table using 2 probes with double hashing, we need to find $h_1$ (value of the first hash function) and $h_2$ (value of the second hash function) such that $h_1 + h_2 = X$.
+First, get the positions in the hash table before $X$ that are occupied.
+Then, for each of those positions, find the range of values that would equal that position in the first hash function (which would be $h_1$), and see if any of them equal $h_2$ in the second hash function.
+If any of them do, then that value hashes to position $X$ using 2 probes with double hashing.

 ### What makes a hash function good?

 Hashing every key to 0 (using the function `hashFunction(key) = 0`) would satisfy the definition of a hash function (mapping a key to a value), but it isn't exactly a good one (because every key has the same value, so it's hard to access using a key and collisions will occur).